 Journal or magazine articles authored by diplomat veterinarians or VTS members within the last 10 years (2013 to current) that pertain to anesthesia or perioperative analgesia and read by the applicant will count as acceptable CE.
 Each article will count as 0.25 CE hours; therefore 4 articles will count as 1 CE hour.
-We will not accept more than 3 CE hours from this type of CE, and these hours will be included as part of the in-house, online and externship hours which cannot exceed 30 hours in total.
+We will not accept more than 3 CE hours from this type of CE.
 A scanned copy of the title page of the article must be provided.
 We must be able to verify the author and their credentials, the title of the article and the full reference from where the article came from.
 Failure to provide this information will result in the CE hours being rejected.
 Conference proceedings and book chapters do NOT qualify as journal/magazine articles and therefore are not acceptable forms of CE for the AVTAA application.

-NARKOVET Consulting® LLC & Vetbloom Certificate Course (http://registernvc.vetbloom.com/) Principle Techniques of Small Animal Anesthesia, Perioperative Analgesia & Critical Patient Care
+NARKOVET Consulting[®] LLC & Vetbloom Certificate Course (http://registernvc.vetbloom.com/) Principle Techniques of Small Animal Anesthesia, Perioperative Analgesia & Critical Patient Care

 This course consists of 4 modules taught by ACVAA or AVTAA instructors utilizing in-person, laboratory/workshop and online webinar based learning.
 Successful completion of all 4 modules will count as all 40 hours of CE needed for the application.
-If individual modules are completed then the individual lectures will be tallied based on the type of CE presented (e.g. local meeting attended in person or online webinar) and will follow the same requirements outlined in the application instructions.
+If individual modules are completed then the individual lectures will be tallied to determine total CE hours.

 All lectures/labs and webinars attended should be recorded on the CE forms.
 Use individual forms for each type of learning (e.g. 1 form for all in-person lectures, 1 form for all webinars, 1 form for all labs).
 A certificate of completion is required in order to have all 40 hours count on the application.
 Attendance in the program will be verified.